 Argentine Senate weighs fate of abortion in pope’s homeland

-BUENOS AIRES, Argentina (AP) — The decades-long fight by Argentine women’s groups for legal abortion was being decided by the Senate in a debate Tuesday that could change the outlook for the procedure across a continent where it is still largely illegal.
+BUENOS AIRES, Argentina (AP) — The decades-long fight by Argentine women’s groups for legal abortion was being decided by the Senate in a debate that spilled into the early hours of Wednesday before a vote that could change the outlook for the procedure across a continent where it is still largely illegal.

 The bill, which would legalize elective abortion in the first 14 weeks of a pregnancy, was already approved by Argentina’s Chamber of Deputies and had the support of President Alberto Fernández, meaning the Senate vote would be its final hurdle in the homeland of Pope Francis.

 A previous abortion bill was voted down by lawmakers in 2018, but this time it was being backed by the center-left government.
-Seventy senators, more than half of them men, were to vote on the measure following a debate that could stretch into the early hours of Wednesday.
+Seventy senators, more than half of them men, were to vote on the measure sometime Wednesday.
 The outcome was considered uncertain.

 “The vote is even,” said Sen. Nancy González, a backer of the legislation.
 “This is vote by vote.
 We are still working on the undecided.”